To improve water quality on the island, you can adopt the following environmentally friendly measures.

 Proper Pet Waste Disposal

 Residents of Sanibel should not only pick up after their pets when on walks, but they should also do so in their own yard.
-Decaying pet waste that enters a water body will release nutrients that promote symptoms of eutrophication such as algae blooms.
+Decaying pet waste that enters a water body will release nutrients that promote symptoms of eutrophication (the process by which waterbodies increase in nutrient concentration to the point of being highly excessive) such as algae blooms.
 The decaying pet waste, which is being metabolized by bacteria, will consume oxygen in the water body increasing the likelihood of a fish kill.
 Always make sure to clean up after your pet to reduce the chance of compounding eutrophication issues.

 Overtime, the function of some stormwater retention or detention ponds do not meet current standards for water quality, and retrofits can help improve their function and effectiveness.
 Retrofitting involves choosing the most appropriate and effective stormwater treatment option at the individual retrofit site that can achieve local restoration objectives.
 Options for retrofitting include extended detention, wet ponds, constructed wetlands, bioretention, filtration, infiltration, swales, dredging and littoral plantings.